thaafei/capstone-sfw2026/README.md

 Fei Xie
 Awurama Nyarko
 Ghena Hatoum
-Fatemeh Hamidizadeh
+Haniye Hamidizadeh

 Date of project start: September 8, 2025

-This project contains a Domain accessment tool used to access the state of best practice for any domain.
+This project contains a Domain assessment tool used to access the state of best practice for any domain.

 The folders and files for this project are as follows: